STAT545-UBC-hw-2019-20/stat545-hw-almas2019/Hw04/HW04_tidy_data_and_joins.md

 There are 5 guests who don't have emails in the email tibble but are on the guest list.

+###Extra Analysis:

-### Let's find out who the five guests on the guest list that don't have emails are :
+Let's find out who the five guests on the guest list that don't have emails are :

 ```r
 guest_emails%>%